 Guidelines for the BrokerCheck Dispute Process

-The BrokerCheck dispute process, as defined in FINRA Rule 8312(e), allows eligible individuals and member firms to dispute or update the accuracy of information that is disclosed in their own BrokerCheck reports.
+The BrokerCheck dispute process, as defined in FINRA Rule 8312(e), allows eligible individuals and FINRA firms to dispute or update the accuracy of information that is disclosed in their own BrokerCheck reports.

 Who Can Submit a Dispute?

-Any current FINRA firm, former FINRA firm, and associated persons of a FINRA firm or persons formerly associated with a FINRA firm for whom a BrokerCheck report is available (an eligible party) may submit a dispute.
+Any current or former FINRA firm and its current or former registered persons for whom a BrokerCheck report is available (an eligible party) may submit a dispute.
 An authorized individual may submit a dispute on behalf of a current FINRA firm.